-- 11) Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
+11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
-(Lead agencies may modify this form to include additional specific information on project description.) - This non-project action is to make a text amendment to the Comprehensive Plan to update the 6year CIP list.
-The CIP list includes projects from the following departments: Cashmere Dryden Airport, Commissioner's Office, County Expo Center, Facilities Department, Ohme Gardens, Public Works, Regional Justice Center, and Sheriff.
+(Lead agencies may modify this form to include additional specific information on project description.)

+This non-project action is to make a text amendment to the Comprehensive Plan to update the 6-year CIP list.
+The CIP list includes projects from the following departments; Cashmere Dryden Airport, Commissioner's Office, County Expo Center, Wenatchee River County Park, Facilities Department, and Ohme Gardens, Public Works, Regional Justice Center, and Sheriff.
 Most projects involve building upgrades, site improvements, and infrastructure rehabilitation at existing public sites or rights of way that are already developed.
-Several projects do involve new development, including: airport property acquisition for a future runway shift, construction of a transient aircraft parking apron and hangar at the airport, construction of a concrete stage at Ohme Gardens, a new garbage dumping area at the Dryden Transfer Station, storage and a washing facility for Vegetation Management trucks, and a new satellite campus for the County Coroner, County Motor Pool, and County Emergency Management Office.
-Any project that does not meet the definition of "minor new construction" per CCC 13.04.080 or otherwise qualify for an exemption under WAC 197-11-800 will require its own site-specific SEPA checklist and determination at time of application. - 12) Location of the proposal.
+Several projects do involve new development, including: airport property acquisition for a future runway shift, parking lot improvements at Ohme Gardens, a new garbage dumping area at the Dryden Transfer Station, storage and a washing facility for Vegetation Management trucks, County Motor Pool, and County Emergency Management Operations Center.
+Any project that does not meet the definition of "minor new construction" per CCC 13.04.080 or otherwise qualify for an exemption under WAC 197-11-800 will require its own site-specific SEPA checklist and determination at time of application.

+12. Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.

-This Comprehensive Plan text amendment is a non-project action, but the projects included in the updated CIP list are located at sites throughout Chelan County.
+The comprehensive Plan text amendment is a non-project action, but the projects included in the updated CUP list are located at sites throughout Chelan County.

-B. Environmental Elements
+B.Environmental Elements